Help, toolkits and support.

 Video from the ICO

 Following conversations with a number of councils, chambers of commerce and ERDF supported growth programmes like Boost, HM Network have teamed up with some key professionals in a number of specialist fields, to help share knowledge.
-To provide support for businesses who need help making the necessary changes to how they work, and to become compliant.
-If need be they can even come together to provide pretty much an end to end solution to your GDPR woes.
+To provide support for businesses who need help making the necessary changes to how they work, and who want to make steps towards becoming compliant.
+If need be they can even come together to provide pretty much an end to end solution to help you address your GDPR woes, but it will need YOUR buy in an YOUR support.
+No one can do it all for you.

 This will affect all businesses that hold any type of personal customer / staff data that can be traced back to an individual whether B2B or B2C.
 Whether you market to customers or simply hold staff records this will affect you in some way.
 No market sector is outside the scope – some sectors are even classed as ‘sensitive’.
 So where do you sit?

-Financial consequences are potentially huge.
-Data Breaches could result in fines of €10M / 2% of Global turnover or, for serious breaches, €20M / 4% of Global turnover whichever is higher.
+The potential Financial consequences of Data Breaches could result in fines of €10M / 2% of Global turnover or, for serious breaches, €20M / 4% of Global turnover whichever is higher.

-Businesses have asked us how can the ICO impose fines of this kind of magnitude if you are an SME for example.
+Smaller Businesses especially have asked us how can the ICO impose fines of this kind of magnitude.
 It all depends how serious the breach is.
-Even if you get a small fine like the one the Video Game rentals company got recently of £60,000 it is enough to cause serious cash flow problems for a small business.
+Even if you get a small fine like the one the Video Game rentals company got recently of £60,000 it is enough to cause serious cash flow problems for a small business but it is repututional damage that could be worse.

-Whether you run a marketing company, store customer data on a loyalty card, have XLS spreadsheets of names and addresses it WILL affect you.
-Regardless of Brexit these fines the UK ICO will enforce this as GDPR standards will become part of UK Law.
+Whether you run a marketing company, store customer data from loyalty cards, have XLS spreadsheets of names and addresses this probably WILL affect you.
+Regardless of Brexit GDPR will still be adopted in the UK under the recently announced Data Protection Bill.
+See https://www.gov.uk/government/news/government-to-strengthen-uk-data-protection-law

-See here for sector specific fines already being imposed for non compliance under current laws where the maximum fines £500,000 https://ico.org.uk/action-weve-taken/enforcement/
+Action and fines are already being imposed for non compliance under the current laws where the maximum fines £500,000 https://ico.org.uk/action-weve-taken/enforcement/

 Some of your B2B or B2C partners may not be able to do business with you if you are non-compliant and lastly the reputational effect to customers of not treating the protection of data privacy seriously means steps must be taken.
 Imagine if you are found to be non compliant and a report pulblished on the ICO like shown in the paragraph above.
 These sorts of things would show up in search engine results and could be detrimental to your image and may potentially lose you business.